 The expansion_factor has been introduced as part of the separation between font- and backend.
 It is the result of extensive experiments with a more efficient implementation of expansion.
-Early versions of LuaTEX already replaced multiple instances of fonts in the backend by scaling but contrary to pdfTEX in LuaTEX we now also got rid of font copies in the frontend and replaced them by expansion factors that travel with glyph nodes.
+Early versions of LuaT_EX already replaced multiple instances of fonts in the backend by scaling but contrary to $pdfT_EX$ in LuaT_EX we now also got rid of font copies in the frontend and replaced them by expansion factors that travel with glyph nodes.
 Apart from a cleaner approach this is also a step towards a better separation between front- and backend.

 The is_char function checks if a node is a glyph node with a subtype still less than 256.
 This function can be used to determine if applying font logic to a glyph node makes sense.
 The value nil gets returned when the node is not a glyph, a character number is returned if the node is still tagged as character and false gets returned otherwise.
 When nil is returned, the id is also returned.
 The is_glyph variant doesn't check for a subtype being less than 256, so it returns either the character value or nil plus the id.
 These helpers are not always faster than separate calls but they sometimes permit making more readable tests.
+The uses_font helpers takes a node and font id and returns true when a glyph or disc node references that font.